Skip to main content

 Company specific criteria

-While "good" engineering quality is basically the same across all companies, "good" design quality is highly specific to the company, reliant on context.
-Each of following requires bespoke definitional work before quality can be evaluated.
+While "good" engineering quality is basically the same across all companies, the relational reality of design means that "good" quality is highly specific to the company, reliant on context.
+Each of the following requires bespoke definitional work before quality can be evaluated.

 Experience principles.
 How well does the design deliver on customer-centered desires for the product or service?